-EDUC 632 Language Acquisition and Instruction 3 hours
+EDUC 632 Language Acquisition and Instruction

 A study of the major perspectives on the acquisition of oral and written language, including language differences and difficulties; methods of evaluating oral and written language performance; and strategies for improving the quality and quantity of oral and written language in classroom settings.
 Field experience required.
-(Formerly EDUC 532)
+(Formerly EDUC 532) (I)

-EDUC 633 Principles of Design and Management 3 hours in Educational Technology and Online Learning
+EDUC 633 Principles of Design and Management in 3 hours Educational Technology and Online Learning